-Ever Googled a TV show listed as available on Netflix only to find it missing in the app?
-Or, have you ever found yourself unable to access your favorite app or service from back home while traveling abroad?
+Ever Googled a TV show listed as available on Netflix, only to find it missing in the app?
+Or traveled abroad and found you couldn’t access your favorite service from back home?
 That’s geoblocking at work.
-Geoblock restrictions can be frustrating.
-We get it!
+It’s frustrating, isn’t it?

 An image showing that content is restricted